freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 ## Binary Expression Concept

-A _binary expression concept_ is an expression concept that has two sub expressions, left and right operands, and an operator, which in the concrete syntax usually goes in the middle.
+A _binary expression concept_ is an expression concept that has two sub expressions, left and right operands, and an operator, which in the concrete syntax goes in the middle.
 For example, the expression `4 + 5` has as left operand `4`, as operator `+`, and as right operand `5`.

 Any concrete binary expression concept needs to have a priority.
 For example, in mathematics the